Bell County, Texas: History

 The state founded Central Texas College in 1965 in Killeen.

 Since the late 20th century, new retail development has taken the form of large malls.
 In 1976, Temple Mall opened.
-By 1980, Killeen had become the largest city in Bell County.
-The next year, the Killeen Mall opened, adding to retail choices in the area.
-In another type of development, in 1987, the Bell County Expo Center opened.
+By 1980, Killeen became the most populous city in Bell County.
+The following year, the Killeen Mall opened, adding to retail choices in the area.
+In another type of development, the Bell County Expo Center opened in 1987.

-Since the late 20th century, the county has been the site of several mass shootings.
-On October 16, 1991, in the Luby's shooting, George Hennard killed 23 people and wounded 20 others before killing himself.
+Since the late 20th century, the county has been the site of several notable violent incidents.
+On October 16, 1991, in the Luby's shooting, George Hennard murdered 23 people and wounded 27 others before killing himself.
 It was the deadliest mass shooting in the United States at the time.
-On November 5, in the 2009 Fort Hood shooting, Army Major Nidal Hasan killed 13 people and wounded 30 others before being paralyzed in return fire.
-On April 2, in the 2014 Fort Hood shootings, Army Specialist Ivan Lopez killed three people and wounded 16 others.
+On June 21st, 1999, Brandon Bernard and four accomplices kidnapped and murdered youth pastors Todd and Stacie Bagley near Killeen, Texas.
+The ringleader, Christopher Vialva, shot the couple before Bernard set their car on fire.
+Their bodies were found in Belton Lake.
+Vialva was sentenced to death, and Bernard, also sentenced to death, was executed in 2020.
+In the 2009 Fort Hood shooting, Army major Nidal Hasan murdered 13 people and wounded 30 others before being paralyzed in return fire.
+In the 2014 Fort Hood shootings, Army Specialist Ivan Lopez murdered three people and wounded 16 others.
+On May 3, 2022, a stabbing at Belton High School by a fellow student left 18-year-old Jose Luis "Joe" Ramirez Jr. critically injured.
+He later died from complications in a local hospital.
+The suspect, Caysen Tyler Allison, was arrested and charged.
+On December 21, 2024, John Darrel Schultz, 53, drove a pickup truck through the outside entrance of the JCPenney store at the Killeen Mall during a police chase, striking five people inside before being fatally shot by officers.